 Pedestrians and cyclists now have an easier way to get from Shelter Island to Harbor Drive, thanks to a new public promenade built by a longtime Port of San Diego tenant.

 The new promenade is located on the waterfront between Shelter Island and America’s Cup Harbor and provides a direct link from Shelter Island Drive to Harbor Drive.
 It was built as part of a new development called Intrepid Landing.
-The development is a partnership between Driscoll, Inc., which owns Driscoll Boatyard and Driscoll’s Wharf on Shelter Island, and William Ayyad, president and founder of United Development Group, Inc.
+The development is a partnership between Driscoll, Inc., which owns Driscoll Boatyard and Driscoll’s Wharf on Shelter Island, and United Development Group, Inc.

 “This promenade provides a new connection to the waterfront and makes it more accessible to the public,” said Chairman Smith.
 “We look forward to the additional components of Intrepid Landing, which will provide commercial and recreational opportunities on San Diego Bay.”

-Intrepid Landing is named after the America’s Cup vessel skippered by the Driscoll Family patriarch, Gerald Driscoll, in the early 1970s.
-The new development includes a recently completed, 40-slip marina.
-A restaurant, commercial buildings and office space are also part of the project and are expected to start construction in January 2013.
-The entire project is estimated to cost $6.3 million.
+Intrepid Landing is named after America’s Cup vessel skippered by the Driscoll Family patriarch, Gerald Driscoll, in the early 1970s.
+The new development includes a recently completed marina.
+A restaurant, commercial buildings, and office space are also part of the project and are expected to start construction in January 2013.

 Intrepid Landing is designed by Miller Hull, a world-renowned architectural firm based in Seattle and with a San Diego office.